 One of the hardest things to agree on and manage when a family splits up is where the children will live and the contact they will have with the other parent.
-In last week’s blog, we looked at the apparent rise in shared residence orders but there is also, conversely, a rise in the number of requests for one parent to move a child overseas.
+There has been a rise in the number of requests for one parent to move a child overseas.

 When you stop to think about it, this is perhaps not unexpected.
 With a greater migratory population internationally, there are more marriages between couples from different countries.
 If that marriage doesn’t work out, it may be that one parent or other wants to move back to their homeland and that may involve applying to relocate any children also.

 However, there has been a huge judicial shift, largely along with the concept of shared care/residence, where the bar to relocation appears to be set much higher.
 Ten years ago (maybe even five), we were advising (mostly) dads to accept that a relocation would in all likelihood be made if mum had sensible plans.
 Since then, the pendulum may have swung back the other way slightly, giving greater hope to fathers who would be left behind.

 The first findings of a study into the current state of relocation applications has just been published.
 While not earth-shattering in its impact, it does show some interesting things.
 For instance, 95% of applications to take children abroad come from mothers.
 Only 5% of applications involved equal care arrangements.

 Following on from my point above, 70% of applicants applying to take children abroad were foreign nationals.
 Courts in London and South East are more likely to refuse relocation applications than courts elsewhere in England and Wales – though it is fair to say that the bulk of cases come from that region.
 The average age of the children involved was seven, which illustrates just how delicately these cases must be handled for young children at an age when they may not fully understand what is going on around them.